mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops.md

 The Mendix Platform offers several features to ensure the quality of your applications, such as the integrated consistency checking of your models at design-time as well as Mendix AQM for monitoring your application model against the ISO 25010 standard for maintainability.
 The development roundtrip can be completed via Mendix ATS, which is a fully automated functional testing environment with test cases tied to user stories.

-Read on in the [What Mendix Tools Are Available for Test Automation & Quality Assurance?](test-automation-qa#qa-tools) section.
+Read on in the [What Mendix Tools Are Available for Test Automation & Quality Assurance?](test-automation-qa#qa-tools).

 ## Read More